okada-lab/exhbma/README.md

 pip install exhbma
 ```

-# How to use
-Please see notebooks in `tutorials/`.

 # Documentation
 User documentation is available [here](https://exhbma.readthedocs.io/en/latest/index.html).
+You can also try sample notebooks in `tutorials` directory.

 # Reference paper
 In preparing.